 Grand Larceny by Embezzlement & Value

-Theft of property, regardless of the type, valued over $1,000 is an "E" felony punishable by up to four years in state prison.
+Theft of property, regardless of the type, valued over $1,000.00 is a class "E" felony punishable by up to four years in state prison.

-Again, whether you are accused of Embezzlement or a theft of tangible property such as a computer or jewelry, the amount or value of that property is the determining factor as to the degree of the Grand Larceny you will face.
+Again, whether you are accused of embezzling monies in the form of wire transfers, an “old school” cash grab or you are arrested for a theft of tangible property such as a computer or jewelry, the amount or value of that property is the determining factor as to the degree of the crime you will face and associated penalty, punishment and sentence.Step Four: Identifying the Best Defense to Challenge Your Arrest or Indictment

-Once you have identified the degree of Grand Larceny, the analysis of your case and the potential defenses are far from over.
+Once you have identified the appropriate degree, your analysis should immediately turn to ascertaining the strongest defense.
 Are there multiple victims or are prosecutors aggregating the value of the larcenies over time to increase your exposure to a higher-level offense?
 Have you unwittingly admitted to the thefts either by way of an apology to an owner, an offer to repay or statement to law enforcement?
 Are you charged with other crimes associated with Grand Larceny including any misdemeanor or felony degree of Forgery, Criminal Possession of a Forged Instrument or Falsifying Business Records?
-Simply, beyond the Embezzlement or other Grand Larceny charge, what is that you may face in a Grand Jury or at trial?
+Simply.
+Irrespective of the charges, did you have had permission to access and withdraw the monies in question and, if not, how is the prosecution going to ultimately prove that you stole the funds in question beyond a reasonable doubt?

 - New York Criminal Arrests and Convictions: Immigration Consequences